Home HolidaysSpecial OccasionsCinco de MayoCrispy Fish Tacos: The Ultimate Lime Crema

 You can chop any or all of the vegetables ahead of time.
 This recipe includes the following vegetables:

-Chop the cabbage, onion, cilantro, tomato, and lettuce and place each in a separate container or bag and refrigerate.
-If you slice the avocado ahead, dip it in lemon juice to keep it from turning brown.
-Then, store it in an airtight container in the refrigerator until it is ready to use.
+Chop the cabbage, onion, cilantro, tomato, and lettuce, and place each in a separate container or bag and refrigerate.
+If you slice the avocado ahead of time, dip it in lemon juice to keep it from turning brown.
+Then store it in an airtight container in the refrigerator until ready to use.

-You can roast the corn in a frying pan a day ahead and keep it in the refrigerator until ready to use.
+You can roast the corn in a frying pan a day ahead and refrigerate it until ready to use.
 Just take it out and let it sit for about 30 minutes before serving, or warm it a little in the microwave.

 White Fish for Crispy Fish Tacos

 I suggest cod for this recipe, although you can use other white fish.
 It is best to use a mild white fish that holds together well when you cut it into strips.
-Some fish to consider include tilapia, bass, grouper, and haddock, to name a few.
+Some fish to consider include tilapia, bass, grouper, and haddock, among others.

 Preparing the Fish